bytecodealliance/wasmtime/docs/contributing.md

 As always, you're more than welcome to [open an issue](https://github.com/bytecodealliance/wasmtime/issues/new) too!

+Finally, we have biweekly project meetings, hosted on Zoom, for Wasmtime and Cranelift.
+For more information, see our [meetings agendas/minutes repository](https://github.com/bytecodealliance/meetings).
+Please feel free to contact us via Zulip if you're interested in joining!

 ## Finding Something to Hack On

 If you're looking for something to do, these are great places to start: